Unity-Technologies/ml-agents/docs/Gym-Wrapper.md

 # Unity ML-Agents Gym Wrapper

 A common way in which machine learning researchers interact with simulation environments is via a wrapper provided by OpenAI called `gym`.
+For more information on the gym interface, see [here](https://github.com/openai/gym).

 We provide a gym wrapper, and instructions for using it with existing research projects which utilize gyms.

 ## Using the Gym Wrapper
 The gym wrapper is available from `python/environment/unity_gym_env.py`.
 To launch an environmnent from the root of the project repository use: